lordrepha1980/MobAPI/README.md

 2. npm i
 3. npm i pm2 -g
 4. Configuration
+5. create a `server/database/tables.json`
-4. Start server `pm2 start mobapi.config.js`
+6. Start server `pm2 start mobapi.config.js`

 ## Configuration
 Create a file in root with name config.js.
 Feel free to extend the structure for your own project